A construction of the rough path above fractional Brownian motion using Volterra's representation: Introduction

+for any $H\in(0,1/2)$ and for some constant $C>0$.
+It is also worth mentioning at this point that our representation (\ref {eq:def-Bn-intro}) of $\bb^{\bn}$ is adapted to the past of the path $B$.

+It is hard to compare our main result with the one given in \cite{LV}, due to the abstract nature of the latter.
+We can, however, say a few words about the relationship between the processes $\bb^\bn$ we have produced and the pathwise ones constructed in the aforementioned references \cite{CQ,FV,NNT,Un}, as well as with the recent objects introduced in \cite{Un09b}.

+\mbox{}\hphantom{i}(i) When $1/4<H\le1/2$, let us denote by $\bb^{\mathbf{2},\mathrm{p}}$ (where $\mathrm{p}$ stands for pathwise) the double iterated integral constructed in \cite{CQ,FV,NNT,Un}.
+Notice that these integrals all coincide as limit of Riemann sums (a fact which is mentioned in \cite{NTU}).
+One has then to distinguish two situations:

+(1) For $H=1/2$, a slight extension of our construction also allows to define $\bb^\mathbf{2}$ for Brownian motion, and it is readily checked in this case that $\bb^\mathbf{2}$ coincides with the usual Stratonovich double iterated integral.

+(2) When $1/4<H< 1/2$, we know that $\der\bb^{\bn}=\der \bb^{\bn ,\mathrm{p}}$, and it can be seen from this relation that $\bb^{\bn}$ and $\bb^{\bn,\mathrm{p}}$ only differ by the increment of a function~$f$.
+This nontrivial correction term is identified at Section \ref {sec:relation-other}.
+Notice that the correction term for $\bb^{\mathbf{3}}$ could be identified as well, but we did not include these computations for the sake of conciseness.

+(ii) For $H\le1/4$, we shall see that our iterated integrals can be considered under the framework of the rough path constructions by Fourier normal ordering contained in \cite{Un09b}.
+As mentioned above, our main result gives a more direct an elementary (though less general) representation of the iterated integrals.
+This representation only uses direct (as opposed to Fourier) coordinates and is adapted with respect to the underlying fBm $B$.
+All these considerations will be developed at Section \ref{sec:relation-other}.

-Here is how our article is divided: some preliminary results, including algebraic integration vocabulary, some estimates on the kernel $K$ and Itô-Stratonovich corrections, are given in Section \ref{sec:preliminaries}.
-Then the basic ideas of the construction are implemented in Section~\ref{sec:intg-order-2} on second order iterated integrals.
+Here is how our article is divided: some preliminary results, including algebraic integration vocabulary, some estimates on the kernel $K$ and It\^{o}--Stratonovich corrections, are given in Section \ref {sec:preliminaries}.
+Then the basic ideas of the construction are implemented in Section \ref{sec:intg-order-2} on second order iterated integrals.
 This section is thus intended as a didactic introduction to the construction, and could be enough for a first quick glimpse at the topic.
-Then we give all the details concerning the general iterated integral definition and prove Theorem~\ref{thm:main-thm} in Section \ref{sec:general-case}.
+Then we give all the details concerning the general iterated integral definition and prove Theorem \ref{thm:main-thm} in Section \ref{sec:general-case}.
+Finally, Section~\ref{sec:relation-other} establishes some links between our integrals and other well established iterated integrals for fBm.